 - Cleaning supplies

-- Snacks and nonalcoholic beverages
+- Snacks and non-alcoholic beverages

-- and, of course, you can donate cash through Paypal right here:
+And you can donate cash through Paypal right here: